-In the developing world, the coronavirus is killing young people, too
+In the developing world, the coronavirus is killing far more young people

 Cátia Simone de Lima Passos, 48, has lived her entire life in a part of the city no one would confuse for Switzerland.
 Every day, she and her daughter, Agatha, 25, would ride crowded buses through northern Rio to the medical clinic where they worked in the favela of Maré.
 Lima said they did everything they could to stay safe.
 They doused their hands in sanitizer.
 They wore masks.
 Her asthmatic daughter stayed home from work for weeks.

-But they both got covid-19 and were hospitalized.
+But they both got the coronavirus and were hospitalized.
 Lima, after 10 days in the hospital, survived.
 Her daughter didn’t.
-Now Lima spends her days isolated in her house, alone and unable to grieve with loved ones, trying to understand why a disease that everyone said would kill only the elderly had taken her daughter but spared her.
+Now Lima spends her days isolated in her house, alone and unable to grieve with loved ones, trying to understand why a virus that everyone said would kill only the elderly had taken her daughter but spared her.

 The unexpected cruelty of it, she said.
 It’s more than she can bear.